Drawing Accounting Definition

 The Balance sheet of XYZ Enterprises as on 1st April 2017 is as below:

-The above demonstration is one example of a transaction; however, in proprietorship/partnership, the owners generally may do multiple transactions during a fiscal year for their personal use.
-There is a mechanism to record such transactions and adjust the Enterprise’s Balance Sheet for such transactions where the Owner uses business resources (cash or goods) for personal use.
+The above demonstration is one example of a transaction; however, in proprietorship/partnership, the owners generally may do multiple transactions during a fiscal year for personal use.
+There is a mechanism to record such transactions and adjust the Enterprise’s drawing account in balance sheet for such transactions where the Owner uses business resources (cash or goods) for personal use.

-Extending our discussion from the initial section of the article where we have taken the example of Mr. ABC (Owner) making a withdrawal of $100 from its proprietorship business (XYZ Enterprises) for its personal use.
-This transaction will lead to a reduction in owners’ equity capital of the XYZ Enterprises and also a reduction in Cash Balance of the enterprise.
+Extending our discussion from the initial section of the article where we have taken the example of Mr. ABC (Owner) making a withdrawal of $100 from its proprietorship business (XYZ Enterprises) for personal use.
+This transaction will lead to a reduction in the owners' equity capital of the XYZ Enterprises and a reduction in the Cash Balance of the enterprise.

 Since it is a temporary account, it is closed at the end of the financial year.
 At the end of the financial year, the drawing account balance will be transferred to the owner’s capital account, thereby reducing the owner’s equity account by $100.